adamclear/DnD_CC/README.md

 * Open up a webrowser and visit your localhost on port 5000. ie. http://127.0.0.1:5000/
 * Register, login, and enjoy creating your characters!
+* (Warning: The registration and login components of this application are for demonstration purposes only.
+Please do not use any sensitive information.
+Only dummy data!!!!)

 ## Table of Content
 * [Environment](#environment)